bravoalpha79/MindGym/testing.md

        - check that the card's flip side displays the respective level's settings (number of pairs and tile sample);
        - check that, when the card is flipped and clicked, the Gameplay opens with the chosen difficulty level.

-**All Interactive components tests have been passed successfully.
+**All Interactive Components tests have been passed successfully.
 No issue has been identified.**